kionell/osu-downloader/README.md

 ### Requirements

-Since this project uses ES Modules, it is recommended to use Node.js 12.22.0 or newer.
+Since this project uses ES Modules and highly relies on file system operations, it is recommended to use Node.js 12.22.0 or newer.

 ## Basic example of single file downloading